appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/configure-appsmith.md

   appsmith appsmith/appsmith
 ```

-Similarly, run the below command if you wish to change the encryption salt configuration.
+* Using Appsmith parameters: For example, to change the encryption salt configuration with:

 ```bash
 helm install \